-2.4.9 -Mfile: Generate Map File
+2.4.8 -Mfile: Generate Map File

 The -M option is used to request the generation of a map file.
-The map is generated by the linker and includes information about where objects are located in memory.
-If no filename is specified, then the name of the map file will have the same name as the first file listed on the command line, with the extension .map.
+The map is generated by the linker an includes detailed information about where objects are located in memory, see Section 5.11 for information regarding the content of map files.

+If no filename is specified with the option, then the name of the map file will have the project name, with the extension .map.

-2.4.10 -Nsize: Identifier Length
+2.4.9 -Nsize: Identifier Length